Margret Dieck: Academic work

-Honorary work
+Board memberships and philanthropy

-Though being very much engaged in her jobs, Margret Dieck finds always some spare time for honorary work.
-For several years, she is – together with Siegfried Gößling – chairman of the department VI of the German Society for Gerontology.
-From 1984 to 1986, she holds the position of its vice president, together with Ursula Lehr and Ingeborg Falck.
-Furthermore, Dieck is member of the expert committee on senior citizen policy of the AWO (“Arbeiterwohlfahrt” – Workers' Welfare Association) Federal Association.
-She is involved in the development of the 2nd seniority plan of the Federal State of Nordrhein-Westfalen and in the surveys on which this plan is based.
-She is member of the expert committee for the development of the first aging report of the Bundesregierung (German government) and expert in the investigation commission “Demographischer Wandel” (demographic change) of the German Bundestag (parliament).
-And she is member of the curatorship and the academic advisory board of the German research company for gerontology.
+Although she was fully engaged in her work, Margret Dieck would find spare time for honorary work.
+For several years, she was, along with Siegfried Gößling, chairman of the department VI of the German Society for Gerontology.
+From 1984 to 1986, she held the position of its vice president, together with Ursula Lehr and Ingeborg Falck.

+Furthermore, Dieck was member of the expert committee on senior citizen policy of the AWO ("Arbeiterwohlfahrt" – Workers' Welfare Association) Federal Association.
+She was involved in the development of the 2nd seniority plan of the Federal State of Nordrhein-Westfalen and in the surveys on which this plan is based.
+She was a member of the expert committee for the development of the first aging report of the Bundesregierung (German government) and expert in the investigation commission "Demographischer Wandel" (demographic change) of the German Bundestag (parliament).
+On top of that, she was a member of the curatorship and the academic advisory board of the German research company for gerontology.

+Death

+On 28 November 1996, Margret Dieck died after a short, severe illness.